VirtualBrainLab/vbl-docs/source/05_misc/03_ephys_link.md

        macOS.
 However, developing the server is possible on a Linux operating system (macOS users should virtualize Linux).
-2. For Sensapex devices, the controller unit must be connected to the PC via an Ethernet cable.
-A USB-to-Ethernet adapter is acceptable as well.
+2. For Sensapex devices, the controller unit must be connected to the PC via an ethernet cable.
+A USB-to-ethernet adapter is acceptable as well.
 3. To use the emergency stop feature, ensure an Arduino with the [StopSignal][StopSignal] sketch is connected to the computer.
 Follow the instructions on that repo for how to set up the Arduino.